Documentation Index

 Data Preview Unavailable

-If there is no data preview after clicking on Test Data, there might be a problem with your source configuration.
+No data preview when you click on Test Data might be caused by an issue with your source configuration.
 The most common causes are:

 • Date range: Try a smaller date range.
-You can load the rest of your data afterward through our manual data load function.
+You can load the rest of your data afterward using manual data load.

 • Invalid metrics, attributes, or breakdowns: You may not have any data for the selected metrics, attributes, or breakdowns.

-• Incompatible combination of metrics, attributes, or breakdowns: The combination you have selected cannot be queried together.
-Please refer to the service's documentation to view a full list of metrics that can be included in the same source.
+• Incompatible combination of metrics, attributes, or breakdowns: Your selected combination cannot be queried together.
+Please refer to the service's documentation to view a full list of metrics that can be included in the same data source.

 Metric and Ad Recall Data Don't Match